 No drug is safe and effective in the same way in everyone.
 Pharmacogenomics is being used to learn ahead of time what the best drug or the best dose of a drug will be for a person.

-- Generate new knowledge and tools and to advance personalized medicine into clinical practice
+- Generate new knowledge and tools and to advance and implement personalized medicine into clinical practice

 - Bridge the gap between genomic/ pharmacogenomic research and maximize their clinical application.